anandithaaaa/covid_project/index.md

 <---------6th 1500 steps from the EKG --------------->

 1500 timesteps contains 5 seconds worth of data, ie signal for around 12 beats.
-Any given patient's 12 beat signal is repeated (from later portions of the time series) at least 6 times as seen above.
+Any given patient's similar 12 beat signal is repeated (from later portions of the time series) at least 5 times as seen above.
 Each patient is repeated in the dataset between 1 and 8 times from different days that the patient contributed EKGs to the control study.
 Each patient is repeated in the dataset between 1 and 14 times from different days that the patient contributed EKGs to the covid study.
 Thereby, very similar 12 beat samples can occur up to 84 time as seperate data instances.
 (Remember above when I said that an EKG is kinda like a fingerprint?)
 This is just a flaw with the dataset, causing lots of similar looking samples to appear in the data.

 - One way to circumvent this problem would be to restrict each patient to contribute only one instance to the dataset, but this would reduce our sample to 300 control EKGs and 138 covid EKGs.
 Even with around 60,000 training EKGs, overfitting on the training sample occurs extremely quick, within 10 epochs.
 In order to reduce the amount of overfitting in our model, I used methods we learned in class, for example:
   - I reduced the complexity of our model by increasing the kernal size.
 In 2D spaces, with too high a kernal size, it's too hard to learn.
 In 1D, I turned the kernal from 3 to 9, allowing me to view and learn from larger windows.